NarutoLD/Galaxy_S10_5G_Kernel/README.md

 ## GLORIFICATION

-Geekbench Single core 1010 - 1022
+Geekbench Single core 	original: 867 	mine: 1025 --> exynos 990 Level
-Geekbench Multi core 2601
+Geekbench Multi core 	original: 2162 	mine: 2601 --> Snapdragon 855 Level

 ## How to build the kernel on your PC